Stothert & Pitt: History

 George Stothert (n.b. early on the name is sometimes rendered as Stoddard or Stodhert) moved to Bath in 1785 having taken over Thomas Harris's ironmonger's business.
 He was an agent for Abraham Darby I's Coalbrookdale Iron Company, selling all types of domestic ironmongery.
 By 1815 they set up their own foundry as Abraham Darby had opened his own warehouse in Bristol.
 The company was now managed by his son, also George.
 In 1851 they exhibited a hand crane at the Great Exhibition.

 In 1837, Henry Stothert, brother of the younger George, set up an ironworks in Bristol, first as Henry Stothert & Co., then, joined by Edward Slaughter, Stothert, Slaughter & Co.
 Slaughter had earlier formed Slaughter & Co. at his Avonside Ironworks, later and better known as Avonside.
 This works produced some substantial iron engineering including a swivel bridge over the river Frome, several of the first engines for Brunel's Great Western Railway and the Bristol and Exeter Railway, as well as 14 engines for the Brighton and South Coast Railway.
+Stothert, Slaughter & Co. started building ships in 1844; this part of the business moved to Hotwells in 1852 and by 1855 was a separate company under the management of Henry's nephew George Kelson Stothert (son of his brother John).
+By 1862 it had become G.K.
+Stothert & Co.